 Said to be located on Mount Meru, Satya-Loka is the home of the Hindu Trimurti; Vishnu, Shiva and Brahma.
 It is described as “the highest of the joyful worlds” and, according to Buddhism, is impermanent.

-Satya-Loka is the state of mind you reach when you experience Samadhi or Nirvana.
+Satya-Loka in Hindu mythology is the state of mind you reach when you experience Samadhi or Nirvana.
 It is the moment of Absolute Truth which the Hindus associate with Brahman – the all-seeing, all-knowing master of the Universe.

 To put Satya-Loka into perspective, have you ever experienced an a-ha moment when you felt elated and knew – you just KNEW – it was right?